Daqarta

 Each of the 8 Voice Setups has associated with it 4 general-purpose input buffers, each of which can hold up to 256 notes.

-In the simplest case, you would use the Buffer Copy ( BC) command to capture a series of live input notes to a buffer.
+In the simplest case, a MIDI Changes script would use the Buffer Copy (BC) command to capture a series of live input notes to a buffer.
 You would then use the Input Select command to tell a voice to take its input stream from the buffer, instead of the live input.
 The voice would then play those captured notes, automatically repeating when it reached the end of the sequence.
 In essence, this creates a dynamic Note Pattern.

 You can use this sequence as a melodic motif or theme, which you can then modify to allow subtle or dramatic changes over time.